kellyjonbrazil/jc/README.md

 - /sys files

 ## Contributions
 Feel free to add/improve code or parsers!
+You can use the `jc/parsers/foo.py` parser as a template and submit your parser with a pull request.

 ## Compatibility
 Tested on: